life-itself/artearthtech.com/content/blog/2018-01-24-ills-of-capitalism-ills-possibility-of-abundance-and-limits-of-land.md

 >
 > *The way we live now.
 Trollope*

 Consider the sweep of recorded history, the vast majority of it dominated by hunger, incurable disease and grinding poverty.
-Against this canvas, we cannot but be impressed by the incredible, transformative power of market-based, individualistic capitalism to drive improvements in our material well-being over the last two centuries.
-Improvements that have substantially eliminated huge obstacles to our collective welfare.
+Against this canvas, we cannot but be impressed by the incredible, transformative power of market-based, individualistic capitalism and the improvements it has brought to in our material well-being in the last two centuries.

-Through dynamic competition, specialization, capital growth and innovation, capitalism has wrought rapid and dramatic changes in our quality of material life that now extend to almost every person on this planet.
+Through dynamic competition, specialization, capital growth and innovation capitalism has wrought rapid and dramatic changes in our quality of life that now extend to almost every person on this planet.

 But!
 All those questioners from Buddha through Marx were on to something.